 - Assigning actions to committees or teams related to the items listed above as related to the council’s mission

 The College Council meets at least nine times per year to review all ongoing issues listed on the agenda.
 Meetings are generally once a month.
 The president sets the meeting dates and agenda in coordination with members.

 Meetings are open to college personnel and students.
-Attendees who want to make comments should read guest guidelines.
+Prior to attending, visitors who want to make comments should read guest guidelines.